eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

 One of the benefits of choosing a simple model is that it's much more inspectable.
 The more complex the model is, the more it tends to work like a black box.
 In this example we can load the weights from our model's last checkpoint and take a look at what tokens correspond to the  biggest weights in absolute value.
-The results looks like what we would expecte can see, the most
+The results looks like what we would expect.
-.

 ```python
 # Load the latest checkpoint
 linear_model_checkpoint = saver.latest_checkpoint(